compling-wat/vlm-lens/README.md

 modules:
   - model.layers.*.self_attn.q_proj
 ```
-## Feature extraction using datasets
+## Feature Extraction using Huggingface Datasets
-To using `vlm-lens` with either hosted or local datasets, there are multiple methods you can use depending on the location of the input images.
+To using VLM-Lens with either hosted or local datasets, there are multiple methods you can use depending on the location of the input images.

 First, your dataset must be standardized to a format that includes the attributes of `prompt`, `label` and `image_path`.
 Here is a snippet of the `compling/coco-val2017-obj-qa-categories` dataset, adjusted with the former attributes: